Getting Unstuck from PTSD

 The Nervous System: A Basic Model

 A basic model of the nervous system shows that we have two components of our nervous system, one that is under our conscious control (e.g. moving your hand) and another that functions without our awareness (e.g. regulating our body temperature).
 The portion of the nervous system that functions without our conscious awareness is called the autonomic nervous system (ANS).
-Historically the ANS was understood to have two primary systems:
+All of our emotional expressions are mediated by the ANS as it either mobilizes energy through our sympathetic nervous system or conserves energy through our parasympathetic nervous system.

 The Polyvagal Theory